Chlamydophila trachomatis (formerly

 trachomatis is also a common pathogen in eye infections

 Culture detection of these bacteria is difficult because they

 are obligate intracellular bacteria.
 Laboratory diagnosis of the

 infection is often done using PCR because it is highly sensitive

 and specific (Kohl 2003).
 In low prevalence populations, the

-high specificity of PCR testing is particularly important to ensure high
+high specificity of PCR testing is particularly important to

 positive predictive values (the probability that a positive